nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 The 'Model' class in the above diagram is a generalization of the various data models that are being interacted with to perform each specific edit command.
 For each edit command, the following sequence diagrams further break down how this interaction works.

+In each diagram, error handling has been simplified to keep the diagram brief.
+Generally, if a conditional check fails (i.e. if the selected Programme does not exist), a ProgrammeException will be thrown and interrupt the command exeuction.
+BuffBuddy will print the appropiate error message based on the Exception and then wait for the next command.

 ##### Add day